adityachap/aws-assignment-asg/README.md

 In order to achieve this solution we have made some assumptions and design decisions as below

   - The user/role who is going to deploy the root stack should have permissions to create Cloudformation stacks
-  - The default values for all the parameters are set to lower limits to save cost for the demo deployment, actual values for production wpuld be much higher
+  - The default values for all the parameters are set to lower limits to save cost for the demo deployment, actual values for production would be much higher
   - There is a set of prerequites to be followed before we execute the stack (explained in below section)
   - POLP(Principle of Least Privilage) is used while creating the IAM resources and security groups